Tee Higgins

-Tamaurice William "Tee" Higgins (born January 18, 1999) is an American football wide receiver for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Clemson, where he won the 2019 College Football Playoff National Championship as a sophomore, and was drafted by the Bengals with the 33rd overall pick in the 2020 NFL Draft.
+Tamaurice William "Tee" Higgins (born January 18, 1999) is an American professional football wide receiver for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Clemson Tigers, where he won the 2019 College Football Playoff National Championship as a sophomore, and was selected by the Bengals with the first pick in the second round of the 2020 NFL draft.

-Early years
+Early life

 Higgins attended Oak Ridge High School in Oak Ridge, Tennessee.
 As a senior, he had 68 receptions for 1,044 yards and 18 touchdowns.
 A five star recruit, Higgins originally committed to the University of Tennessee to play college football before changing to Clemson University.

 Higgins also played basketball in high school and was offered scholarships to play college basketball by numerous schools.

 College career

 As a freshman at Clemson in 2017, Higgins played in 13 games and had 17 receptions for 345 yards and two touchdowns.

 Higgins entered his sophomore season in 2018 as a starter.
 In the College Football Playoff National Championship, he had three receptions for 81 yards in the 44–16 victory over Alabama.
 He finished with 59 receptions for 936 receiving yards and 12 receiving touchdowns.

 In his junior season, Higgins had 1,167 receiving yards and 13 touchdowns as his team finished with a 14–1 record, making it all the way to the National Championship, which Clemson lost to LSU by a score of 42–25.
 Higgins had a 36-yard rushing touchdown and caught 3 passes for 52 yards in the game.
-Higgins decided to forgo his final year of eligibility and declare for the 2020 NFL Draft.
+Higgins decided to forgo his final year of eligibility and declare for the 2020 NFL draft.